-Avon dropped (AVP) 8 percent to $19.87 at the close in New York, the largest decline since Oct.
+Avon dropped (AVP:US) 8 percent to $19.87 at the close in New York, the largest decline since Oct.
 27. The New York-based company’s shares have gained 14 percent this year.

 “You’ve got input costs and spending costs that are too high and that’s where the misses come from,” Victoria Collin, an analyst at Atlantic Equities in London, said today in a telephone interview.
 Collin rates the shares neutral, the equivalent of a hold.

 Costs as a percentage of revenue jumped 3.5 percentage points from a year earlier.
 Gross margin, or the percentage of profit left after subtracting the cost of goods sold, narrowed by 3.1 percentage points.

 McCoy on a conference call today said she’d scrutinize every piece of the business and develop five or six priorities to address.